When you’re 6 months pregnant, you’re more than halfway to meeting your baby, so hang in there! Here’s what’s going on for both of you this month.

 - What can you do at 6 months pregnant?

-Since it’s normal for pregnancy to last about 40 weeks (babies are considered full term between 37 and 42 weeks), you’ve more than made it to the halfway point.
+Since it’s normal for pregnancy to last about 40 weeks (babies are considered full term between 37 and 42 weeks), you’ve more than made past the halfway point.

-Wondering, “what should I expect at 6 months pregnant?”
+What should I expect at 6 months pregnant?

 Chances are, you’re starting to look quite pregnant.